menouarazib/InformationRetrievalInNLP/README.md

 Given the ground truth keywords and tags may occur at various positions within the text (which has been transformed into a time series represented as a dataframe, `time_seres`), we establish a mapping between these positions and corresponding timestamps based on the index of `time_series`.
 This mapping enables us to convert occurrences of keywords and adjectives within the text into temporal values.
 Subsequently, by specifying a value for the event’s width (`width_events`), we represent them as temporal events.

-# Keyword Extraction & Part of Speech Tagging
-For this evaluation, we have selected a set of 20 reference keywords associated with Autism and Anarchism texts.
-Additionally, the list of ground true tags (here we choose only adjectives) has been obtained using the Natural Language Toolkit library [[5]](#5) on these texts.
 ```python
 # Get the index positions of important words in the list of tokens
 keywords_positions = [index for index, token in enumerate(tokens) if token in keywords]